stolostron/rhacm-docs/security/create_config_pol.md

 You can view any configuration policy and its status from the console.

 1. Log in to your cluster from the console.

 2. From the navigation menu, click **Govern risk** to view a table list of your policies.

    **Note**: You can filter the table list of your policies by selecting the _All policies_ tab or _Cluster violations_ tab.

 3. Select one of your policies.

+4. View the policy violations by selecting the _Violations_ tab.

 ## Updating configuration policies